Rumor: My husband will be sent home from deployment for the birth of our child. I heard they will for the first child but not for others.

 Fact: Some units do, in fact, try to send soldiers home from deployment in time to witness the birth of their child (whether it is the first or fifth).
 My husband’s unit was one of these units.
 I don’t know a single father who missed the birth of his child while my husband served.

 However, I also know that his unit is the exception to the rule and not the rule.

-For most units, it is difficult to ensure that the soldier is able to return for the birth of a baby.
-While the unit will generally try to schedule R&R time to coincide with the birth of the baby, this is not always possible.
+For most units, it is difficult to ensure that the soldier can return for the birth of a baby.
+While the unit will generally try to schedule R&R time to coincide with the baby’s birth, this is not always possible.

-If your soldier cannot be present for the birth, check into this options so he can be as close as possible when your new little one makes his entrance into the world.
+If your soldier cannot be present for the birth, check into these options so he can be as close as possible when your new little one makes his entrance into the world.

 29 thoughts on “Rumor Mill: Being There for the Birth of a Baby”

 i see everyones questions were about having babies during deployment but i diddnt see one about OSUT or BCT

 My husband came home for 2 weeks when our son was born.